axel-muller/diamond-node/README.md

 $ git checkout stable
 ```

-### 3.3 Starting OpenEthereum <a id="chapter-0034"></a>
+### 3.3 Starting diamond-node <a id="chapter-0034"></a>

 #### Manually

-To start OpenEthereum manually, just run
+To start diamond-node manually, just run

 ```bash
 $ ./target/release/openethereum
 ```

-so OpenEthereum begins syncing the Ethereum blockchain.
+so diamond-node begins syncing the Ethereum blockchain.

 #### Using `systemd` service file

-To start OpenEthereum as a regular user using `systemd` init:
+To start diamond-node as a regular user using `systemd` init:

 1. Copy `./scripts/openethereum.service` to your
 `systemd` user directory (usually `~/.config/systemd/user`).
 2. Copy release to bin folder, write `sudo install ./target/release/openethereum /usr/bin/openethereum`
-3. To configure OpenEthereum, see [our wiki](https://openethereum.github.io/Configuring-OpenEthereum) for details.
+3. To configure diamond-node, see [our wiki](https://openethereum.github.io/Configuring-OpenEthereum) for details.

 ## 4. Testing <a id="chapter-004"></a>